bellewether/foodtrucks/README.md

        with
        `SODA::Client.new({:domain => "data.sfgov.org", :app_token => APP_TOKEN})`

-- Once you've cloned this repository, navigate into the `foodtrucks` folder in your directory.
-- Run your program from the command line by typing `ruby show_open_food_trucks.rb`

 ## What I'd do differently if building a full-scale application
 * I'd start with OOP design.
 I'd prefer to abstract the API call away to its own wrapper class and create food truck objects from the results of the API call.